lukaswilkeer/event-driven-architecture/README.md

 *Note 1:* This is a work in progress demonstration.

-*Note 2:* Need a way to work with assyncrhonous strem events, this can e solved using OOP.

-*Note 3:* Lacks performance measurements to decide either manually or dinamcally.
+*Note 2:* Lacks performance measurements to decide either manually or dinamcally.
 One improve the development and it's better to work with it.
 But dealing with performance, sometimes hard is much better.